Home > Insights > Estate Planning & Trusts > How to Discuss Your Estate Plan With Family Members

 Estate planning can be a complex process that’s often difficult to fully grasp.
 Your wealth manager and/or estate planning attorney can explain the intricacies of your estate planning decisions and help ensure your loved ones understand your wishes.
 If changes arise as a result of your conversation, these professionals can also help you see that any necessary modifications are properly incorporated into your estate planning documents.

 Could you use some help preparing for this difficult family discussion?
 Creative Planning is here for you.
-Our focus on multigenerational wealth planning means that our experienced advisors hold difficult conversations with clients on a regular basis.
+Our focus on multigenerational legacy planning means our experienced advisors hold difficult conversations with clients on a regular basis.
 If you have any questions or would like help getting the conversation started, please schedule a call with a member of our team.

 This commentary is provided for general information purposes only, should not be construed as investment, tax or legal advice, and does not constitute an attorney/client relationship.
 Past performance of any market results is no assurance of future performance.
 The information contained herein has been obtained from sources deemed reliable but is not guaranteed.